glomatico/votify/README.md

 #### Notes

 - **Some users have reported that Spotify suspended their accounts after using Votify**.
 Use it at your own risk.
-- The .wvd file is not required if you plan on only downloading podcasts and can be skipped by using enabling the `disable_wvd` option.
+- The .wvd file is not required if you plan on only downloading podcasts and can be skipped by enabling the `disable_wvd` option.
 - FFmpeg is not required if you plan on only downloading podcasts in Vorbis, but it's needed for downloading podcasts in AAC.

 ### Optional dependencies